 The Company is forming strategic relationships in order to supply key partners and markets for Fortune's commodities.
-This strategy continues to be the focus to advance the development of the Company's NICO and project.
+This strategy continues to be the focus to advance the development of the Company's NICO project.
+Subsequent to year end the Company engaged PricewaterhouseCoopers Corporate Finance Inc. ("PwCCF") to assist in this regard, and plans to secure funds through a combination of strategic partnerships, conventional and supplier debt, product off-take and/or forward sales of a portion of the contained gold.